Kristina01111000/lavendersite/README.md

 -
 - sent her a new copy of the email
 - try to renew the site tomorrow, i changed the payment information on bluehost
+----> renewed it, double check it tomorrow, then email her